Tristan Lamasine

 Tristan Lamasine ([tʁistɑ̃ lamazin]; born 5 March 1993) is a French, professional tennis player.

+Lamasine has a career-high ATP singles ranking of No. 181 achieved on 3 August 2015.
+He has a career-high ATP doubles ranking of No. 85 achieved on 13 June 2016.

 Career

 2010–2015

 From 2010 to 2015, Lamasine played mostly in the ATP Challenger Tour and the ITF Men's Circuit.

-He made his ITF Men's Circuit singles debut (at a tournament in France) in September 2010 and ATP Challenger Tour singles debut (at the 2011 Challenger Banque Nationale de Rimouski) in March 2011.
+He made his ITF Men's Circuit singles debut (at a tournament in France) in September 2010 and his ATP Challenger Tour singles debut (at the 2011 Challenger Banque Nationale de Rimouski) in March 2011.

 From 2010 to 2015, Lamasine played in the singles event of only four ATP World Tour events (2011 Metz, 2014 Gstaad, 2014 Vienna and 2015 Marseille) and was eliminated in the singles qualifying rounds of all of them.

 He made his ITF Men's Circuit doubles debut (at a tournament in France) in September 2010.
 In October 2011, he made his debut in the doubles event of an ATP Challenger Tour tournament, at the 2011 Open de Rennes.

 Lamasine made his Grand Slam singles and men's doubles debut at the 2014 French Open.
 He was beaten in the second qualifying round of the men's singles.
 He and Laurent Lokoli, who had received a wild card for the men's doubles main draw, lost in the men's doubles first round to the 4th-seeded pair of David Marrero and Fernando Verdasco.

 In July 2015, Lamasine reached his first career ATP Challenger Tour singles final at the tournament in Tampere.
 He defeated André Ghem in the final 6–3, 6–2.